-Social media is no longer optional for any child care center.
+Social media is no longer optional for any preschool.
 What was once an online pastime has now become a dominant marketing tool.
-Businesses have been using social media for sales, but have you been using your social media presence to increase enrollment for your child care center?
+Businesses have been using social media for sales, but have you been using your social media presence to increase enrollment for your preschool?

 Business owners can generate sales through social media if they know how to use this marketing tool properly.
-What can you do to start driving new enrollments for your child care center through social media?
-Learn what tactics will increase enrollment for your daycare center.
+What can you do to start driving new enrollments for your preschool through social media?
+Learn what preschool social media marketing strategies will help you increase enrollment for your center.

 A Quick Note About Social Media